malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 _Please come back later._

 Abstract:
-- Consciousness is produced by a semiotic multi-step planner state machine with meta management.
+- Consciousness is produced by a semiotic multi-iteration planner state machine with meta management.

 Contents: